 Haifa in present day has a population of 250,000 people, of which 90% is Jewish.
 Jewish housing agencies are still the ‘legal owners’ of the houses in Haifa and 70% of Palestinians in the city rent their houses from these agencies.
 For this city, it appears that the Nakba is still on-going through long standing Israeli policies that make it more and more challenging to manage to live in Haifa as a Palestinian (5).

 In conclusion, Palestinians in Haifa once formed the majority of a dynamic, important, and harmonious city.
 Today, the only thing that seemingly remained from Haifa before 1948, is the city’s name.
 The street names, the culture, the houses, and the people... they do not reveal much of the rich history that belongs to Haifa.
-However, for a small minority of its inhabitants, it holds that the eliminated history can never be erased from their memory, for this would mean giving up their identity.
+However, for a small minority of its inhabitants, the eliminated history can never be erased from their memory, for this would mean giving up their identity.

 (1) Philipp, Thomas (2015). ""Ẓāhir al-ʿUmar al-Zaydānī".
 In P. Bearman; Th.
 Bianquis; C.E.
 Bosworth; E. van Donzel; W.P.
 Heinrichs.
 Encyclopaedia of Islam (Second ed.).
 Brill Online.